IBTS Greenhouse: Charging the watercycle

-The IBTS can be charged by oceanwater, which is turned to fresh-water by evaporation.
+The IBTS can be charged by seawater, which is turned into freshwater by evaporation.
 This is the primary type because it is important.
-Oceanwater is unlimited and the IBTS can thus produce excess water for sale.
+Seawater is unlimited and the IBTS can thus produce excess water for sale.

-At the beginning of the salt-water charging lies the seawater-farming operation inside the IBTS Greenhouse.
-This only requires little amounts of sea-water.
+At the beginning of the saltwater charging lies the seawater farming operation inside the IBTS Greenhouse.
+This only requires small amounts of seawater.
 Most of the water flows through the food-production system and is then processed in the full-desalination utility.

-But the IBTS can also be charged by a continuous inflow of organic matter for the workers, animals and later residents.
+The IBTS can also be charged by a continuous inflow of organic matter for the workers, animals, and later residents.
 The organic matter, which is food and drink first, is regained through waste treatment.
-The waste-water treatment is part of the ordinary water-cycle.
+The waste-water treatment is part of the ordinary water cycle.
 The organic matter is partly infiltrated underground into the root zones of the plants and partly processed in septic tanks and then applied as topsoil in the forestry.
-This concept has been implemented inside residential homes (a famous type is called earth ship) many times before.
+This concept has been implemented inside residential homes (A common type is an Earthship).

-In general it is possible to built the IBTS as solids- and liquids waste treatment site for a nearby settlements, hotels, or city.
+In general, it is possible to build the IBTS as solids and liquids waste treatment sites for settlements, hotels, or cities.

-The water-cycle can also be charged by a single rain-event, which do occur in the desert and can be counted on.
-Lastly it is possible to charge the water cycle by pumping of saline- or contaminated groundwater and to some extent by atmospheric water-generation.
+The water cycle can also be charged by a single rain event, which does occur in the desert and can be counted on.
+Lastly, it is possible to charge the water cycle by pumping saline or contaminated groundwater and to some extent by atmospheric water generation.

-The volume of water inside the water-cycle does not matter as it is a quasi closed cycle.
-Even the evaporation from the soil and exhaled moisture from people are captured under the roof.
+The volume of water inside the water cycle is not important as it is a quasi-closed cycle, causing evaporation from soil and exhaled moisture from people getting captured under the roof.

-Losses occur due to export of food and in case of a leak in the roof.
+Losses occur due to the export of food and in case of a leak in the roof.
 Leaks would occur frequently under normal conditions.
-The Skyroof is maintained with a special refurbishment- and replacement system that can deal with strong winds, hail and birds landing on the thin foil.
+The Skyroof is maintained with a special refurbishment and replacement system that can deal with harsh weather and objects landing on the thin foil.